Updated: May 15

 Try to tolerate mistakes that don’t have serious consequences like not correcting every word you misspelled in a text message.
 Go ahead and send the message without perfecting it.

 Alternate working hard with taking time to rest without thinking about things that are still on your to-do list.
 Try one of our guided meditations to help with this.

 Take a step back and think about everything you learned when things have not gone well.
 Maybe you learned a different way to do something or became more patient or tolerant.

 Try something new even if it takes you a while to “get it” (like learning a new language or playing a new instrument).

 A great example of the 70% rule occurred at a conference that I attended a while ago.
 The speaker led us in a warm-up exercise that involved learning a lot of new names.
-She put people in groups and the groups had to rotate frequently, being introduced to many people at once.
+She put people in groups and the groups had to rotate frequently, being introduced to lots of people at once.
 She asked that every time you made a mistake in learning someone’s name, you should smile and take a bow to embrace the mistakes humans make.

 So maybe instead of trying to be perfect, try to stay in the here and now, adjust your expectations, and take a bow!